 The dealing procedures need to indicate how many quotes are required to identify the best, or a market benchmark, quote.
 This may depend on whether a published market rate is available.
-It will also state in which circumstances treasury can rely on data from a dealing platform or from its Reuters or Bloomberg screen.
+It will also state in which circumstances treasury can rely on data from a dealing platform or from its market information screen.
 All quotes should be recorded, so they can be reviewed in the event of a dispute.
 These records will be available during the regular review of investment activity and performance.
-Some treasurers may also then use these reviews to evaluate bank relationships.
+Some treasurers may also use these reviews to evaluate bank relationships.

-If the transaction is large relative to the particular market, treasury should avoid asking too many banks to quote, because of the possible impact upon that market.
+If the transaction is large relative to market conditions, treasury should avoid asking too many banks to quote, because of the possible impact upon that market.
 In these circumstances, treasury may choose to employ the services of an asset manager.